 Joint degree students also must complete the of 40 hours of public service.

 The Graduate School of Design

 Students in the joint degree program must earn a total of 40 GSD units during the third and fourth years in the program.
-In addition to taking at least one studio option (8 units), students must fulfill all MUP program requirements left uncompleted after the student’s full year in the program, including methods requirements and area of concentration requirements.
+In addition to taking at least one option studio OR 8 units of project based courses, or a final thesis including the thesis preparation class.
+Students must fulfill all MUP program requirements left uncompleted after the student’s full year in the program, including methods requirements and area of concentration requirements.
 Students should consult the MUP degree program requirements memorandum for further information.

 The GSD considers one semester of coursework at HLS to be the equivalent of 20 GSD units towards satisfaction of the final required units of MUP degree credit.
 The GSD does not require that joint degree program students get pre-approval of the HLS courses they wish to use for GSD credit.